 In this guide

 'I saved £120 with one quick email'

-Our most recent poll, in November 2016, found 78% of TalkTalk customers who voted told us they successfully haggled their price down, showing what's possible.
+Our most recent haggling poll, in February 2019, found 69% of TalkTalk customers who voted told us they successfully haggled their price down, showing what's possible.
 See our full list of the top service companies to haggle with.